FirelyTeam/firely-docs/vonk/facade/prerequisites.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before you can start implementing your facade, you need to have the Vonk server installed.
-See :ref:`getting_started` on how to download the binaries and license key.
+See :ref:`vonk_getting_started` on how to download the binaries and license key.

 Preparing the database
 ^^^^^^^^^^^^^^^^^^^^^^